python-telegram-bot/ptbcontrib/README.rst

 Introduction
 ============

-This library provides extensions to the `python-telegram-bot <https://python-telegram-bot.org>`_ library written and maintained by the community of PTB users.
+This library provides extensions for the `python-telegram-bot <https://python-telegram-bot.org>`_ library written and maintained by the community of PTB users.

 ==========
 Installing